ColoursofOSINT/findmydevice/README.md

 FindMyDevice allows for commands and information to be sent and received via SMS, messaging apps and/or a server, depending on the configuration that has been set up.

 ### 2.1 💬 SMS
 Text messages can be configured with a pin or known contact number.
 With a pin, any number can issue commands and receive information, assuming the pin is correct.
 With contact whitelisting, any chosen numbers can communicate with FindMyDevice.
 Both a pin and contact whitelisting can be configured simultaneously.
 In order for SMS to work, permissions to view SMS messages is required.
-To view the full list of commands, go to the commands section of this wiki and see those marked with the SMS signal (💬)
+To view the full list of commands, go to the commands section of this wiki and see those marked with the SMS signal (💬).

+A pin allows you to communicate with fmd with a non-whitelisted contact.
+If you activate this setting and set a pin you can communicate using a phonenumber that is not added to the whitelist.
+Just text `fmd (pin)` and the sender's phone number is put on a temporary whitelist.
+The session expires after 10 minutes and than no communication is possible anymore.
+If you need more time, you can reactivate the number with the pin again.

 ### 2.2 ⌨️ Messages
 With access to notifications, FindMyDevice can handle messages from other applications.
-Some applications will not work, but supported messaging apps include Telegram, and Whatsapp.
+Some applications will not work, but supported messaging apps include Telegram and Whatsapp.

 ### 2.3 🌐 Server
 A server can be configured to use a server to issue commands and receive information.
 When enabled your phone constantly sends end-to-end encrypted your location to the server where you can than access it from a webbrowser.
 Your data is encrypted on the phone (with a generated private key) and than sent to the server.
 The server also has the privat key in an encrypted state that will be send to your webbrowser.
 The webbrowser than decrypts the key with your password and afterwards the data is decrypted and shown to you.